fluree/docs.flur.ee/src/content/docs/schema/overview.md

 Beyond validating types, Fluree allows custom validation that can further restrict predicate values.
 This level of validation is done by specifying an optional [spec for a collection](/docs/smart-functions/collection-spec) or [predicate](/docs/smart-functions/predicate-spec).

 ### References
 Being a graph database, the special type of ref (reference) is core to traversing through data.
-Any attribute of type ref refers (links/joins) to another entity.
+Any predicate of type ref refers (links/joins) to another entity.
 These relationships can be navigated in both directions.
 For example, listing all invoices from a customer record is trivial if the invoice is of type ref, and once established an invoice automatically links back to the customer.